 Yes.
 Whether your inquiry is by phone, through our “Contact Us” section, or by email, our Chaplain-Coordinator will refer your query to a Lay Chaplain who will respond with further information.
 If you are interested in speaking with a Lay Chaplain, a meeting will be arranged to answer your questions and discuss your service.
-Meetings can be arranged at either First Unitarian Congregation of Toronto (175 St. Clair.
-Ave.
-W.), a mutually convenient café, or the Lay Chaplain’s home.
+Meetings can be arranged at a mutually convenient café, or the Lay Chaplain’s home.
 If after meeting your Lay Chaplain you decide to reserve their services, your booking is confirmed with a non-refundable deposit.

 Most ceremonies take approximately 20 minutes, but they might be longer depending on your use of music, readings or other rituals (for example Celtic hand-fasting; water, wine, or sand ceremony).
 Please ask us for suggestions.

 Generally yes.
-Our chaplains are licensed to perform weddings in Ontario and have done so in public parks, backyards, restaurants, banquet halls, etc., or (for a modest rental fee), at First Unitarian Congregation of Toronto.
-Check with your Lay Chaplain at your first meeting if you have an unusual site in mind.
+Our chaplains are licensed to perform weddings in Ontario and have done so in public parks, backyards, restaurants, banquet halls, etc. Check with your Lay Chaplain at your first meeting if you have an unusual site in mind.